malek-benjemia/miniature-eureka/README.md

 Install npm and express.js.
 Please don't forget to properly set the gitignore file.

 ## <span id="usage">Usage</span>
 Use it to manage a task list.
+In the command line (bash) enter npm start, then go to your <a href ="http//:localhost:3001/">localhost</a>.
+Alternatively, you can use <a href="https://task-notes-mbj.herokuapp.com/">Heroku</a> to access the application.

 ## <span id="license">License</span>
 This application is covered under no licence.